carlosp420/nymphalidae_diversification/MS.md

 @fordyce2010; @wahlberg2009; @heikkila2012].
 For example, it has
-been suggested that climate change in the Oligocene and the subsequent diversification of grasses has led to diversification of the subfamily Satyrinae (Peña and Wahlberg 2008) due to the abundance of grasses over extensive geographic areas (“resource abundance-dependent diversity dynamics” hypothesis).
+been suggested that climate change in the Oligocene and the subsequent diversification of grasses has led to diversification of the subfamily Satyrinae [@pena2008] due to the abundance of grasses over extensive geographic areas (“resource abundance-dependent diversity dynamics” hypothesis).
 @fordyce2010 found increased diversification rates in some Nymphalidae lineages after a major hostplant shift, which appears to be in agreement with @ehrlich1964